-Bwindi Impenetrable National Park Gorilla Trekking
+Gorilla Trekking in Bwindi Impenetrable National Park

 Bwindi Impenetrable National Park Uganda is a gorilla trekking destination hosting half of the remaining mountain gorilla groups.
 The other population is in the Virunga volcanoes shared among Uganda, Rwanda and Congo.
 Bwindi Impenetrable Forest is a large primeval forest.

-About 459 mountain gorillas are found in Bwindi forest most of them habituated in gorilla families.
+About 459 mountain gorillas are found in the Bwindi forest most of them habituated in gorilla families.
 Bwindi forest is the only habitat out of the four national parks that have mountain gorillas in Africa which has both gorilla trekking.

 Just like its name, there is hardly any other habitat like this.
 Composed of both montane and lowland forest, it is accessible only on foot, a reason for trekking.
-This forest is very diverse inhabiting 120 species of mammals, 348 bird species, 220 species of butterflies, 27 species of frogs, chameleons, geckos and many endangered species.
+This forest is very diverse inhabiting 120 species of mammals, 348 bird species, 220 species of butterflies, 27 species of frogs, chameleons, geckos, and many endangered species.
 There more than 1000 flowering plants in the forest, 163 tree species, and 104 species of ferns.
-With a lot of diversity, Bwindi Impenetrable National Park is notable because of the mountain gorillas that attract millions of tourists for Uganda gorilla safaris each year.
+With a lot of diversity, Bwindi Impenetrable National Park is notable because of the mountain gorillas that attract millions of tourists to Uganda gorilla safaris each year.

 Bwindi Impenetrable National Park Location

-Bwindi Impenetrable National Park is situated in south western Uganda covering about 321 square kilometers.
+Bwindi Impenetrable National Park is situated in southwestern Uganda covering about 321 square kilometers.
 The park is located in Kanungu district.
 This is just at the edge of the Albertine Rift, the western branch of the East African Rift at elevations ranging from 1,160 to 2,607 meters.
 This is a UNESCO site with site ID 682.

 Gorilla trekking in Bwindi Forest National Park